 5. A research-oriented essay in English on either one of the two following topics:

 The essay should not be longer than five pages (2000 words).
 It should not be an overview or summary, but an argumentative essay.
-It must include five secondary sources; only one of which may be a web-based source (however, it’s ok to use scholarly articles or books that you can access through an online database such as JSTOR).
+It must include five secondary sources; only one of which may be a web-based source (however, you can use scholarly articles or books accessible through an online database such as JSTOR).

 The selection committee will review all applications.
 In some cases, online interviews may be conducted.
 After the final decisions have been made, all applicants will be informed.
 All international students should please pay attention to the special information below.

 Important information for international students:

 - International students who did not receive their first degree from a German university need to apply, in a separate procedure, to the International Office at LMU.

 - Please check the dates as well as the documents to be submitted at this web site: general admission information for international students (EU/ECR citizens or non-EU/ECR citizens) plus specific information for international students on admission to Master’s programs can be found here.

 - International students will receive two separate replies concerning their applications, one from the International Office and the other from the master's program.
 The International Office issues a letter of admission (Zulassungsbescheid); the Master’s program issues a letter of acceptance.
 For international students, enrollment at LMU is only possible if BOTH application processes have been successful, and the student has received both the letter of admission and the letter of acceptance.